 Figure 4.
-MAM Walker Cell analysis for the region connecting the Pacific and the Atlantic, averaged between $5^{\circ}$ S and $5^{\circ}$ N. Shading represents the streamfunction ( $\psi$ ), contours represent the streamfunction climatology (in intervals of 1.5 x $10^{10}$ kg/s), and vectors represent the zonal winds (u), and vertical velocity (w) response to the different forcings from the Atlantic (a), Pacific (b), and Atlantic+Pacific combined (c), as well as the linear addition of the Pacific and Atlantic contributions (a+b).
+MAM Walker Cell analysis for the region connecting the Pacific and the Atlantic, averaged between $5^{\circ}S$ and $5^{\circ}N$.
+Shading represents the streamfunction (ψ), contours represent the streamfunction climatology (in intervals of 1.5 x 10^{10} kg/s), and vectors represent the zonal winds (u), and vertical velocity (w) response to the different forcings from the Atlantic (a), Pacific (b), and Atlantic+Pacific combined (c), as well as the linear addition of the Pacific and Atlantic contributions (a+b).
 The contours represent the model climatology.
-The difference between the linearly combined response (A+P) and the combined response (AP simultaneously) is represented in (e), while the Atlantic contribution (f) is derived as the difference between (c, AP forcing) and (b, P forcing).
+The Atlantic contribution (e) is in addition derived as the difference between (c, AP forcing) and (b, P forcing), while the difference between the linearly combined response (A+P) and the combined response (AP simultaneously) is represented in (f).
 Stippling in (a-c) represents anomalies that are not statistically significantly different from climatology at the 95% level using a two-tailed Monte Carlo test.
-Stippling in (e) represents differences that are not statistically significantly different between the AP forcing (c) run and the linear combination of the Atlantic and Pacific (A+P, Figure d), at the 95% level using a two-tailed Monte Carlo test.
-Stippling in (f) represents differences that are not statistically significantly different from the P forcing run at the 95% level using a two-tailed Monte Carlo test.
+Stippling in (e) represents differences that are not statistically significantly different between the AP forcing (c) run and the linear combination of the Atlantic and Pacific (A+P, figure d), at the 95% level using a two-tailed Monte Carlo test.
 The rectangular boxes represent the areas for computing the Walker index, while horizontal line represents level and longitude for RWS index.
-Wind vectors in e and f represent statistically different winds from (A+P) and (P), respectively.

 Figure 5.
-Same as Figure 4, but for JJA.
+Same as figure 4, but for JJA.